Increasing your conversion rates is absolutely crucial. Having a good conversion rate is the foundation of high sales volume.

 Ask yourself is there anything else that you could take off page, something that is NOT contributing to the conversion?

-11. Compare with the competition before they do
+11. Compare yourself with the competition before your visitors do

 Every product and service has its competitors – direct and indirect.
 Research shows clearly that people do their homework before purchasing a product and compare among providers.
 It seldom happens that someone will buy your product without checking out your competition first.

-Taking that into account, use it – compare your products to competing products before users do.
+Taking that into account, use it to your advantage – compare your products to competing products before users do.